Frequently Asked Questions

 Informal performance opportunities are offered through Conservatory faculty by way of test classes, where students are able to practice the art of performance in a more casual atmosphere.
 These classes are arranged by individual instructors.

-Accompanists are also available to provide other rehearsal and performance services, but the cost of these services is the responsibility of the student.
+Accompanists are available to provide rehearsal and performance services, but the cost of these services is the responsibility of the student.
 For information on accompanists for these services, call the Conservatory office at 403.440.6821.

 Student Code of Conduct